-You should view your e-Tutor and CC as persons who are there to facilitate your learning and assist you to succeed.
-Do not be afraid to ask them questions.
-If you realize you want to learn more about a specific concept or topic, feel free to ask your facilitator for guidance to source additional resources.
-If you are struggling with a concept or idea, then share your concerns with your e-Tutor.
-He or she is there to help you master these concepts.
-If you think others in the course would have similar questions, then post your query in the Tutor-Student Exchange forum in the course.
+Students should view their facilitators as people who are there to facilitate their learning and assist them to succeed.
+Students should not be afraid to ask facilitators questions.
+Students who want to learn more about a specific concept or topic should feel free to ask their facilitator for guidance to source additional resources.
+Students who are struggling with a concept or idea should share their concerns with the CI.
+He or she is there to help students master these concepts.
+Students are very strongly encouraged to engage with the CI and their peers in the various course forums and in live sessions.